mabino/Keeping-Data-Private/Lesson-data-privacy.md

 ## Background.

 Data Privacy Day is an international holiday to recognize and spread knowledge of the importance of protecting one's own private data and the data we have access to.
-Through discussion with a classroom guest, students will consider the additional risks and challenges of keeping data private and sharing data appropriately in a digital context.
+Through discussion and activities with a classroom guest, students will consider the additional risks and challenges of keeping data private and sharing data appropriately in a digital context.

 ## Subject Area(s)